-Borough's housing needs to be met.
+3 to SHBC010 that urban capacity and other non-Green Belt sites will not enable the Borough's housing needs to be met.
 The deficit would be 1321 dwellings.
-Green Belt sites are not, therefore, needed for the purpose of flexibility, but for the purpose of delivery over the Plan period and beyond.
+Green Belt sites are not, therefore, needed for the purpose of flexibility, but for the purpose of delivery over the Plan period and beyond and for meeting those needs.

-17. For reasons confirmed elsewhere, our Client's site at 4HS has the potential to similarly contribute to housing delivery over the Plan period to ensure that needs are met and offer greater flexibility beyond simply meeting identified needs.
-The Council's Green Belt assessments have confirmed that site 4HS is not necessary to remain within the Green Belt, and its clear deliverability in a highly sustainable location means it is one of many key Green Belt sites that should be identified for development now.
+19. For reasons confirmed elsewhere, our Client's site at Rainford has the potential to similarly contribute to housing delivery over the Plan period to ensure that needs are met and offer greater flexibility beyond simply meeting identified needs.
+The Council's Green Belt assessments have confirmed that their sites (8HA and GBP_11_c) at Rainford perform poorly as an area of Green Belt, and its clear deliverability in a highly sustainable location means it is one of many key Green Belt sites that should be identified for development now.